Best doctors in the Western world

 Specialized dentists pulled infected teeth and built bridges to replace lost teeth.
 They invented toothbrushes and toothpaste.

 They tried to cure breast cancer by cutting out lumps and cauterizing the cancer with a “fire drill.”
 Midwives helped women with childbirth.
+After childbirth, doctors inserted pessaries to help with prolapse problems (when the uterus or bladder or rectum slips into the wrong place.)

 Egyptian doctors used powdered charcoal as a medicine to absorb poisons and cure food poisoning (as we still do today).
 They put powdered charcoal on wounds to absorb pus and blood and promote clotting.